 GASB Statement No. 89 - Accounting for Interest Cost Incurred before the End of a Construction Period.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
+The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Earlier application is encouraged.